m-cat/safe_client_libs-wiki/FFI-calling-conventions.md

 As you noticed, we return output values by calling a user-provided *callback function* rather than by the usual means (returning a value).
 There are two reasons for that.

-First, the entire Client Libs [core is asynchronous](./Routing-event-loop) and we use *futures* to work with asynchronous I/O & computation in a more simple manner.
+First, the entire Client Libs [core is asynchronous](./The-core-event-loop) and we use *futures* to work with asynchronous I/O and computation in a more simple manner.
 Because we can't guarantee that an externally-called function will return its result immediately, and because we can't block the caller waiting for a result either, we use the pattern commonly found in C libraries dealing with asynchronicity: callbacks.

 Another thing that it helps with is *memory management*, which is a challenging topic when applied to FFI.
 Consider a simple case when you want to return a structure.
 You allocate it on a heap and return a pointer to it: